PeterBrain/http-esp8266-lamp/README.md

-# homebridge-http-esp8266-light
+# HomeBridge HTTP esp8266 Light
-HomeKit support for your not so smart lamp.
+> HomeKit support for your not so smart lamp.

 OK, thats not exactly true.
 With this, you won't gain any HomeKit functionality without any further steps, but it acts as an interface to [HomeBridge](https://github.com/nfarina/homebridge) ([official website](https://homebridge.io/)).
 I addition to homebridge, you need the extension [homebridge-http](https://github.com/PeterBrain/homebridge-http) and [homebridge-http-temperature-humidity](https://github.com/PeterBrain/homebridge-http-temperature-humidity).